-Additionally you can enable CAPTCHA for end-users submitting new requests (tickets) via Help Center.
+Additionally CAPTCHA is enabled for end-users submitting new requests (tickets) via Help Center.
 When enabled end-users will also experience CAPTCHA when they submit requests in Help Center.
 Learn more

 Blacklist for identified spam domains

-If you can identify patterns, email addresses, or domains in spam users, you can add them to the Blacklist section of Customer Admin settings.
+If you can identify patterns, email addresses, or domains in spam users, you can add them to the Blacklist section in Support.
 Learn more

 Subscribe for notification of new content